 • Consider lighter support materials, such as tubing or wooden dowel, if weight is a consideration.
 On a shelf?
 No issue.
 After eight hours of carrying it around?
 Every gram makes a difference

-• If you have a larger printer and would rather have the files used in the Raw Build, feel free to message me before or after purchase
+• If you have a larger printer and would rather the files used in the Raw Build, feel free to message me before or after purchase

 Thanks for reading!